Sesh Anka

-Sesh Anka is a 1963 Indian Bengali-language action thriller film directed by Haridas Bhattacharya and made by Kalpana Movies, Kolkata.
+Sesh Anka is a 1963 Indian Bengali-language thriller film directed by Haridas Bhattacharya and made by Kalpana Movies, Kolkata.
 This film was loosely inspired by the 1958 film Chase a Crooked Shadow.
 The film starred Uttam Kumar in lead with Sharmila Tagore, Sabitri Chatterjee, Pahadi Sanyal, Bikash Roy, Kamal Mitra and others in supporting role.
 Critics stated this movie as one of the best thrillers in Bengali Cinema.
 The film was remade in Tamil in 1964 as Puthiya Paravai and was an inspiration for the Hindi movie Khoj (1989).

 Plot

 Widower Sudhangsu is going to be married to Soma, daughter of Sir Haraprasad.
 Sudhangsu is presented as a cheerful person who loves his would-be partner Soma and adores her with all his heart, occasionally gifting her with ornaments.
 He already declares that his first wife Kalpana committed suicide on a railway track in Burma, stating that she was mentally challenged.
 At the time of Sudhangsu's second marriage, a local senior advocate, Suren Banerjee comes with a lady who claims herself as Sudhangsu's first wife.
 Sudhangsu strongly denies and alleges that she is an imposter.
 In the meantime, a mysterious person named Samadder invades Sudhangsu's house and steals some ornaments of the deceased Kalpana.
 The case goes for a trial to determine whether the unknown lady is really Kalpana or not.
 Advocate Suren Banerjee examines all the witnesses attached to the case.
 The courtroom drama wrestles to defend the unknown lady's position against her proclaimed husband.
 Sudhangsu starts losing his sanity with time growing out of his hands.
 Having no other witness to support his case, Sudhangsu's Barrister Mr. Mitter compels his client to telegram Deben Sen, brother of Kalpana to determine the identity of his sister.
 The story revolves around the activities of Sudhangsu and his past in the courtroom drama.
 Deben, however, recognizes the unknown lady as his sister without an air of doubt.
 Finally, Sudhangsu having lost all his reasons confesses how the lady couldn't be Kalpana.